BCAssessment/bcapublicwebsitecms/terraform/readme.md

 * password is the client_secret defined above.
 * tenant is the tenant_id defined above.

-Confirm the createion of the account:
+Confirm the creation of the account:
 `az login --service-principal -u CLIENT_ID -p CLIENT_SECRET --tenant TENANT_ID`

 see what you can see:
-`az vm list-sizes --location westus`
+`az vm list-sizes --location canadacentral`

 then log out of the service account
 `az logout`